INF554/project-teampeace/README.md

 ## Bar chart
-    By mouseovering each circle, we can check information of each period with tooltips.
+    By doing mouseover each circle, we can check information of each period with tooltips.
 ### ![alt text](01P.PNG)

 ## 0. Format your files and Load the JSON file.
 ### Bubble chart(The file named, BothWarAndTradeInter10ForBubble.json)
-    To make json file for this bubble chart, we need the war data set and trade.
-There are 3 parts, which are BeforeWWone, BetweenWWoneWWtwo, and PostWWtwo.
-And in each part, there are records about wars, trade, and the name of major war. we upload the python file for processing data(554DataPreprocessing.py).
+    To make JSON file for this bubble chart, we need the war data set and trade.
+There are three parts, which are BeforeWWone, BetweenWWoneWWtwo, and PostWWtwo.
+And in each part, there are records about wars, trade, and the name of a major war.
+We upload the python file for processing data(554DataPreprocessing.py).
 #### ![alt text](05.PNG)

 ## 1. Implementation the Bubble chart.

 ### 1-1 Explanation about bubble-war-trade.html
-    For the bubble chart, we implement html code.
+    For the bubble chart, we implement HTML code.
 The code is located in this bubble-cir-pack.component.html.
-    We can see the structure of each parts such as where card and tooltips are located.
+    We can see the structure of each part, such as where card and tooltips are located.
-    Based on this html code, we implement the bubble chart.
+    Based on this HTML code, we implement the bubble chart.
 ### 1-2 Explanation about bubble-war-trade.ts
 #### About bubble chart
-    we implement js code in this file.
-For implementing this code, the most important part is to format the json file well.
-Let's me explain my code in ts file. we select the div with BubbleChar1Div.
+    We implement js code in this file.
+For implementing this code, the most important part is to format the JSON file well.
+Let's me explain my code in ts file.
+We select the div with BubbleChar1Div.
 #### ![alt text](10.PNG)
     The root variable is made using d.value, which means expenditure.
 And it is sorted using the values.
 #### ![alt text](11.PNG)
-    The circles have the class named cir1. we can check how the radius and color are set.
+    The circles have the class named cir1.
+We can check how the radius and colour are set.
 #### ![alt text](12.PNG)

 #### About tooltip in the bubble chart.
-    When user mouseovers the each pie, which is class cir1 in my code, the function on('mouseover') shows the tooltip.
+    When the user mouseovers each pie, which is class cir1 in my code, the function on('mouseover') shows the tooltip.
 This photo shows how it works.
 The principle is not complicated.
-    The x,y position means where tooltip is located.
-So, by using the tooltip-bub1 (in the html code), if mouseover occurs, it shows the tooltip and if user mouseouts, the tooltip is hidden.
+    The x,y position means where the tooltip is located.
 #### ![alt text](13.PNG)